riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 The stack grows downwards and the stack pointer shall be aligned to a 128-bit boundary upon procedure entry, except for the RV32E ABI, where it need only be aligned to 32 bits.
-The stack pointer need not remain aligned throughout procedure execution.
+In the C, C++, and Fortran ABIs, the stack pointer must remain aligned throughout procedure execution.
+Other languages' ABIs are free to define different stack-pointer alignment conventions but must realign the stack pointer when invoking C, C++, or Fortran procedures.
+The operating system must realign the stack pointer prior to invoking a signal handler.

 Procedures must not rely upon the persistence of stack-allocated data whose addresses lie below the stack pointer.

 Registers s0-s11 shall be preserved across procedure calls.